 Other side effects of Ergomar may include nausea, vomiting, and dizziness.
 This is not a complete list of all possible side effects.
 Tell your healthcare provider if you have any side effect that bothers you or that does not go away.

-This is the most important information to know about Ergomar.
+This summarizes the most important information to know about Ergomar.
 Ask your healthcare professional if you have any questions or want more information.

 Please see the Prescribing Information, including Boxed Warning, for more information.